A geometric realization of Catalan functions: An interpretation of the rotation theorem

-\begin{proof} Taking into account the fact that the affine Dynkin diagram of type $\mathsf{A}_{n-1}^{(1)}$ is invariant under the cyclic rotation, we simply add $(n-e')$ to all the indices (modulo $n$) to deduce the result from Lemma \ref{lem:ci-move}. \end{proof}
+\begin{proof} The affine Dynkin diagram of type $\mathsf{A}_{n-1}^{(1)}$ admits an automorphism given by cyclically rotating the indices of the simple roots.
+Applying this automorphism---specifically, by adding $(n - e')$ modulo $n$ to all indices---reduces the claim to the case treated in Lemma~\ref{lem:ci-move}. \end{proof}

 \begin{lem} Let $1 \le i < e \le n$.
-For each $e \le j < n$ or $0 \le j < i-1$, we have
+For each $e \le j < n$ or $0 \le j < i{-}1$, we have

 \end{lem}